-China Kung Fu TourKung Fu or martial art is the national treasure of China with a history of thousands of years.
+China Kung Fu TourKung Fu or martial art is the national sport of China.
 Chinese people practice it for the purpose of health, physical training and self-defense.
-Now, Kung Fu is not only popular in China but also taught in many other foreign countries with the increasing popularity of action film genre.
+Now, Kung Fu is popular in China and globally with a rising profile in action and adventure film genres.

 Shaolin Kung Fu is one branch of Chinese martial art, and one of the ways that the monks of the temple practice Zen Buddhism.
 Take a China Kung Fu Tour to visit the Shaolin Temple - the cradle of Chinese martial arts and witness power and grace Kung Fu demonstrations by Shaolin Masters.
 If you are Kung Fu fan and dream of become a Kung Fu master some day, join the Kung Fu training course taught by Shaolin master!
 Wudang Kung Fu is another most famous sect, which focuses more on internal practice as well as physical movements.
 A visit to Wudang Mountain will bring you a once-in-a-life-time chance to learn more about the amazing martial arts.

 Recommended China Kung Fu Tour